IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 // +kubebuilder:rbac:groups=core,resources=pods,verbs=get;list;watch
 ```

-**KubeBuilder markers are tricky since they are written in comments.**

-KubeBuilder markers, i.e. single-line comments which start with a plus, followed by a marker name enable config and code generation.
+*KubeBuilder markers* are single-line comments which start with a plus, followed by a marker name to enable config and code generation.

-They are extremely important, especially when used for RBAC (role-based access control).
-The `controller-gen` utility, listed in
-your `bin` directory, is what actually generates code and YAML files from these markers.
+These markers are extremely important, especially when used for RBAC (role-based access control).
+The `controller-gen` utility, listed in your `bin` directory, is what actually generates code and YAML files from these markers.

 ```go